-Program Requirements: All students are required to take a core curriculum of neuroscience courses over the first 1.5 years as well as coursework in statistical and quantitative analysis.
+Program Requirements: All students are required to take a core curriculum of neuroscience courses, including statistical and quantitative analysis, over the first 1.5 years.

 MS students obtain hands-on research experience by participating in thesis research beginning in the first term.